 - Medicine = No increase

-If approved, the revenue generated from this one-cent tax will benefit the community in several ways:
+If approved, the revenue generated from this one-cent tax would provide:

 - Property tax relief to fund schools and support the community: If approved, the revenue generated from this one-cent tax will provide an alternative source of funding for schools, reducing the reliance on property taxes.
 Unlike property taxes, which primarily impact homeowners, this one-cent tax would apply to qualifying purchases throughout the county.
 This option helps fund critical improvements for schools while easing the financial burden on property owners.
 This broadens the tax base to include visitors, non residents and renters who shop in the county offering a more equal way to support public schools.
 Additionally, a portion of the funds collected will be used to reduce debt and off-set costs offering some property tax relief for homeowners.